-We proved in Section~\ref{s:complexity} that a 2-approximation algorithm for maximin support can be computed in time $O(\bal\cdot |C|\cdot k)$ or $O(\bal\cdot |C|)$ (Theorems \ref{thm:mms} and \ref{thm:2eps} respectively).
-We use the $\phragmms$ heuristic to develop a $3.15$-approximation algorithm that runs in time $O(\bal\cdot k)$, and satisfies PJR as well.
-We highlight that this is the fastest known algorithm to achieve a constant-factor guarantee for maximin support, and that gains in speed are of paramount importance for our application to validator election in NPoS, where there are hundreds of candidates and a massive number of voters.
+We proved in Section~\ref{s:complexity} the existence of a 2-approximation algorithm for maximin support that runs in time $O(\bal\cdot |C|\cdot k)$ or $O(\bal\cdot |C|)$ (Theorems \ref{thm:mms} and \ref{thm:2eps} respectively).
+We use now our heuristic to develop $\phragmms$, a $3.15$-approximation algorithm that runs in time $O(\bal\cdot k)$ and satisfies PJR as well.
+We highlight that this is the fastest known election rule to achieve a constant-factor guarantee for maximin support, and that gains in speed are of paramount importance for our blockchain application, where there are hundreds of candidates and a large number of voters.

-We propose $\balanced$ (Algorithm~\ref{alg:balanced}), an iterative greedy algorithm that starts with an empty committee and alternates between inserting a new candidate with the $\phragmms$ heuristic, and \emph{rebalancing} the weight vector, i.e. replacing it with a balanced one.
-This constitutes a middle ground between the approach taken in $\phragmen$ where the weight vector is never rebalanced, and the approach in $\MMS$ where $O(|C|)$ balanced vectors are computed in each iteration.
+$\phragmms$ (Algorithm~\ref{alg:balanced}) is an iterative greedy algorithm that starts with an empty committee and alternates between inserting a new candidate with the new heuristic, and fully rebalancing the weight vector, i.e., replacing it with a balanced one.
+This constitutes a middle ground between the approach in $\phragmen$ where a balanced vector is never computed, and the approach in $\MMS$ where $O(|C|)$ balanced vectors are computed per iteration.
 We formalize the procedure below.
-Notice that running the Insert procedure (Algorithm~\ref{alg:ins}) before rebalancing is optional, but the step simplifies the analysis, and provides a good starting point to the balancing algorithm.
+Notice that running the Insert procedure (Algorithm~\ref{alg:ins}) before rebalancing is optional, but the step simplifies the analysis and may provide a good starting point to the balancing algorithm.